 So lets do that we said.

-PRISM our transcode app is no longer all of Zod.TV, its now just a single app (out of potentially many) on-top of Zod (both operated by the Zod Foundation), as Zod shifts to become the base layer for decentralised confidential compute.
+PRISM our transcode app is no longer all of GPUX.AI, its now just a single app (out of potentially many) on-top of GPUX (both operated by the GPUX Foundation), as GPUX shifts to become the base layer for decentralised confidential compute.

 You see the solution for web 3.0 is not blockchain, no, its the availability of planetary compute - bandwidth - gpus at the edge, why do so many of these new products have mostly all their nodes hosted on AWS?
 How are you making a decentralised product, in yes, many different stakeholder hands, but all those stakeholders are just hosting on AWS, what happens if AWS goes night night?
 Or worse what if Mr. Bezos decides he does not like your shitcoin when he wakes up in the morning aboard his spaceship (how do you tell when its morning in space) and shuts down all AWS instances running your node?